Share |

 "To what purpose should I trouble myself in searching out the secrets of the stars, having death or slavery continually before my eyes?" - Anaximenes, to Pythagoras

-Wanton cruelty in the treatment of slaves was forbidden by the Code of Hammurabi, one of the most famous of ancient documents.
-It was promulgated in the King's name in Babylonia sometime between 2100 and 1800 B.C.
-The code, however, stipulated that slaves were to be branded on the forehead and forbidden to hide or mask the mark. (source)
+While the Code of Hammurabi, one of the most famous ancient law codes, propagated in Hammurabi's name in Babylonia sometime between 2100 and 1800 B.C., prohibited wanton cruelty in the treatment of slaves, it stipulated that slaves were to be branded on the forehead and forbidden to hide or mask the mark. (source)

-Slavery was a universal institution throughout ancient times.
-For instance, it was never questioned in the Old Testament or New Testament. (source)
+Slavery appears to have been a universal institution in the ancient world.
+For example, it was never questioned in either the Old Testament or the New Testament. (source)

 In ancient Egypt, slaves are known to have been murdered to accompany their deceased owners to the afterlife. (source)